Living Tobacco-Free Services

 We offer a variety of medications proven to help manage nicotine-withdrawal symptoms, as well as tools to manage stress, strategies to break the tobacco habit and information that can help you quit.

 We can meet with you in person or remotely, whichever you prefer.
-This service is provided at no charge to all current SCCA patients, caregivers and family members.
+This service is provided to all current SCCA patients, caregivers and family members.

 Frequently Asked Questions (FAQs)